tsakailab/cisexpkit/README.rst

     git clone https://github.com/tsakailab/cisexpkit.git
     cd cisexpkit

-Then you will see a directory Experiments containing all sample codes and documents.
+Then you will see a directory Experiment containing all sample codes and documents.